 For instance, performing base J, 5hmU and 5fU ChIPseq experiments, in combination with a panel of ChIPseq experiments for other known nucleotide modifications present in eukaryotes, along with quantitative mass spectrometry in PCF and BSF cell lines from the same strain, would greatly clarify the presence, distribution and quantification of modified bases in this parasite.
-Additionally, as ONT sequencing and basecalling are improving, with one basecaller, dorado (https://github.com/nanoporetech/dorado), now providing base modification calling for four modified DNA bases (4mC, 5mC, 5hmC and 6mA) and three modified base (m5C, m6A, pseU), it is likely that base-level and strand-specific modified base calling using third generation sequencing will soon provide more robust base modification detection (e.g. by calling 5hmU specifically, or calling base).
+Additionally, as ONT sequencing and basecalling are improving, with one basecaller, dorado (https://github.com/nanoporetech/dorado), now providing base modification calling for four modified DNA bases (4mC, 5mC, 5hmC and 6mA) and three modified RNA bases (m5C, m6A, pseU), it is likely that base-level and strand-specific modified base calling using third generation sequencing will soon provide more robust base modification detection (e.g. by calling 5hmU specifically, or calling base modifications for several different, though still unknown, modified bases).